jones58/LondonBrutalistMap/README.md

 - Added click event on marker, similar to the hover event above.
 Used borrowed html and css from the index page.
 - Edited map so visited buildings are highlighted green on the map.
 - Transformed svg icons to React TSX components using an [online tool](https://react-svgr.com/) - to allow for easier editing.
+- Updated mobile look of site after some debugging on different screen sizes.

 ## Running on your machine